The art and science of Japan's cherry blossom forecast

 The company and other forecasters also employ mathematical models and algorithms.

-Otenki Japan, a forecaster run by a subsidiary of precision-equipment manufacturer Shimadzu, even began using artificial intelligence to predict cherry blossoms in 2018.
+Otenki Japan, a forecaster run by a subsidiary of precision-equipment manufacturer Shimadzu, even began using artificial intelligence to predict cherry blossoms last year.

 The forecasts are not only for flower fans, but reflect the fact that sakura season is big business in Japan.